POIbakri/lumbus-app/IOS_PUSH_NOTIFICATIONS_SETUP.md

 # iOS Push Notifications Setup Guide

+**⚠️ IMPORTANT: This file does not contain any sensitive information or secrets.**

 ## Prerequisites
 - Apple Developer Account ($99/year)
 - Required for push notifications, TestFlight, and App Store submission